-A. We send out an invoice as confirmation and a packing list and tour itinerary usually within 24 hours.
+A. We send out an invoice as confirmation and a packing list and tour itinerary usually within two business days.
 A Program Coordinator will review the application and contact you if there are any questions or missing information.
 Statements are mailed out monthly (if you have a balance) so you can view any activity on your account.
 About a month before the tour we run the airline tickets (if any).
-The tour coordinator mails you airline ticket information, pick-up and drop-off information, luggage tags, hotel information, etc. about two weeks before the tour.
+The tour coordinator mails you airline ticket information, pick-up and drop-off information, luggage tags, hotel information, etc. about three weeks before the tour.

 Are all meals included?

 A. All meals, all activities, tips, and EVERYTHING are included!

 A. Any of our addresses will work.
 See the How to Register page on our website.
 We prefer the payment goes to your closest office.
 That webpage will detail which office to send payment to from varying states and provinces.

 Does payment need to come with the application?

 A. No. You can send application first, payment to follow; or payment first, application to follow.
 Either way we will register you and send you an invoice as confirmation.

 Can I pay with a credit or debit card?

 A. No. Due to low demand and high cost we discontinued accepting credit or debit card payment.

 I don’t live in the USA.
 How should I pay?